danielwertheim/mynatsclient/README.md

 This will happen automatically if your subscription is causing an unhandled exception.

 **PLEASE NOTE!** The NATS subscription is still there.
-Use `client.UnSub(...)` or `client.UnSubAsync(...)` to let the server know that your client should not receive messages for a certain subject anymore.
+Use `client.Unsub(...)` or `client.UnsubAsync(...)` to let the server know that your client should not receive messages for a certain subject anymore.

 ### Consumer pings and stuff
 The Consumer looks at `client.Stats.LastOpReceivedAt` to see if it has taken to long time since it heard from the server.